Aligning LiDAR and Camera Timestamps in ROS

 phc2sys -s /dev/ptp0 -c CLOCK_REALTIME -w -O 0 -m

-Within Python-based ROS architectures, message_filters serves as the primary synchronization primitive.
-Policy selection directly dictates pipeline latency, message drop rates, and memory footprint.
-ExactTime requires perfectly matched sequence IDs and timestamps, which is mathematically unattainable across independent hardware clocks with differing native frequencies.
-ApproximateTimeSynchronizer implements a sliding-window queue with a configurable slop parameter, making it the industry standard for heterogeneous sensor fusion.
+message_filters is the synchronization primitive.
+ExactTime requires identical sequence IDs and stamps, which is unattainable across independent clocks at different native rates.
+ApproximateTimeSynchronizer runs a sliding-window queue with a configurable slop, making it the standard for heterogeneous fusion.
+For 10 Hz LiDAR and 30 Hz camera, slop=0.005 (5 ms) balances precision against pairing yield.

 python